How many different types of cells are there in the human body?

 Muscle cells

-Also known as myocytes, your muscle cells live within your muscle tissues and organs.
+Also known as myocytes, your muscle cells live within your muscle tissue and organs.
 One of their central roles is within your heart, where they help to regulate heartbeat contractions.
 These cells are also what enable your muscles to contract when you perform everyday movements like lifting heavy objects.

 Different cells diagram